Skip to main content

 Radxa Camera 4K

-Connect ROCK 5B through the FPC cable as shown:
+Connect ROCK 5B using the FPC cable as shown below:

 camera connection